eaasi/user-handbook/source/install/setup.rst

 Updating EaaSI
 ^^^^^^^^^^^^^^

-To update a previously-existing EaaSI installation, first update the `eaasi-installer`_ to match the new/updated tagged release provided by the EaaSI team, by running, for example:
+To update a previously-existing EaaSI installation, first update the `eaasi-installer`_ by running its ``git-pull.sh`` script to match the new/updated tagged release provided by the EaaSI team, for example:

 .. code-block:: sh